-Board Meeting Quorum
+Quorum for Board Meeting

 Does your organization have difficulties reaching a quorum during board meetings?
 Are the board members reluctant to make an effort to attend meetings regularly?
 How do quorum statutes affect the running of business during a meeting?
 Here are some guidelines.

-A quorum refers to the minimum number of board members entitled to vote who must be present at a meeting before any business can be transacted legally.
-The principle behind setting a quorum is to prevent a non-representative action by a very small number of board members present.
+A quorum is the minimum number of board members entitled to vote who must be present at a board meeting before any business can be transacted legally.
+Quorum requirements should be specified in the organization’s bylaws.

-101 Resource | Last updated: May 25, 2016
+101 Resource | Last updated: August 28, 2023